ejmoore99/tube2tune/README.md

 -Follow the on-screen instructions to input the YouTube video URL.
 - Check downloads folder to ensure download was succesful!

+# MACOS INSTALLATION
+- Go to the MACOS folder in the dist folder
+- Run the iso file

 ## Contributing
 - Contributions are welcome!
 Please feel free to start an Issue and submit a Pull Request.